Best External Hard Drives for Mac

 CNET enjoyed the performance, portability, and price of the Seagate Backup Plus Slim 2TB in its review.

-"Fast and affordable, the Seagate Backup Plus Slim is one of the best deals on the market if you want want lots of storage space on the go."
+"Fast and affordable, the Seagate Backup Plus Slim is one of the best deals on the market if you want lots of storage space on the go."

-Not only is this a great budget option, the Seagate Backup Plus Slim 2TB still comes with Seagate's great Dashboard software and a two-year subscription to Microsoft OneDrive with 200GB of storage.
+Not only is this a great budget option (starting at around $79), the Seagate Backup Plus Slim 2TB still comes with Seagate's great Dashboard software and a two-year subscription to Microsoft OneDrive with 200GB of storage.

 Which hard drive do you use?